Kiliaen Van Rensselaer (businessman): Career

-Van Rensselaer began his career holding various marketing roles including brand manager at Colgate-Palmolive and the H.J.
-Heinz Company, and vice president of marketing at Tickets.com, a start-up that became publicly traded B2B and B2C ticketing solutions and software provider for live events.
+Van Rensselaer began his career holding various marketing roles including brand manager at Colgate-Palmolive and Heinz, and vice president of marketing at Tickets.com, a start-up that became publicly traded B2B and B2C ticketing solutions and software provider for live events.
 It was under Van Rensselaer's leadership that Tickets.com formed a strategic alliance with Visa USA, rolling out integrated marketing programs that encouraged Visa cardholders to take advantage of the comprehensive offering of live events available through Tickets.com’s multi-channel distribution system.